 Although rewarding good effort is undoubtedly important, be careful not to give undue praise.
 It’s important that students have realistic expectations and know where their strengths and weaknesses lie.

-A.G in LONDON, purchased 11+ English (Grammar Schools) Pack 1 About 1 hour ago
+A.S in LONDON, purchased 8+ English Pack 1 About 34 minutes ago